Resource Specifications for Resource-Manipulating Programs: Motivation

-Our bank example is substantially less complex than typical real-world code, but writing correct specifications for it in a classical fashion can nonetheless be challenging and subtle.
+\zgout{Our bank example is substantially less complex than typical real-world code but}\zg{Real-world programs are substantially more complex than our bank example, although we note that the \texttt{Bank} trait itself is derived from similar interfaces found in real-world programs (\eg{} the \texttt{BankKeeper} trait described in our case study [\secref{casestudy}]).
+Nonetheless, even for our simplified example, }writing correct specifications\zgout{for it} in a classical fashion\zg{, \ie{} via pointwise assertions on the domain of the \texttt{balance} function,} can nonetheless be challenging and subtle.
 We now demonstrate three specific issues that we encounter when trying to specify this kind of code.